LouisLibre/Casper/README.md

 To keep the app, move `casper.app` out of `build/` and into /Applications.

-## Usage
+## Common Shortcuts

 The terminal expands with ⌃⌥, or a click in the notch icon, or ⌘Tab into Casper.

-The terminal collapses with ⌃⌥, or a click outside it, or ⌘Tab to other apps.
+The terminal collapses with ⌃⌥, or a click outside it, or ⌘Tab into other apps.

-Pin (⌘P) turns off collapsing for clicking outside it or ⌘Tab to other apps, so the panel stays open over other apps while you work in them.
+Pin (⌘P) turns off collapsing for clicking outside it, or for ⌘Tab into other apps, so the panel stays open over the other apps.

 Tabs sit in a row under the panel. ⌘T adds one, ⌘1–⌘9 jumps between the 1st to 9th tab, and you can drag them into a new order.
 Put an agent in one, a dev server in another and a shell in a third; all of them keep running while the panel is collapsed.

-Drop a file from Finder on the terminal and it arrives as a shell-escaped path.

-## All Shortcuts
+### All Shortcuts Table

 | Shortcut | Action |
 | --- | --- |